-The sintered product is mixed with hot coke and smelted in a blast furnace to produce zinc vapour (gas), molten lead, and slag.
-The zinc vapour passes out of the blast furnace with the furnace gasses into a condenser where the stream is cooled with a spray of cool molten lead.
-The lead absorbs the zinc vapour, after cooling the lead and zinc layers separate giving impure molten zinc metal (98.3% Zn).
+The sintered product is mixed with hot coke and smelted in a blast furnace to produce zinc vapour (gas) and molten lead according to the following reactions.

+The zinc vapour passes out of the blast furnace with the furnace gases (approximately 8% Zn) into a condenser where the stream is cooled with a spray of molten lead.
+The lead absorbs the zinc vapour and forms an impure molten zinc metal (98.3% Zn).